devwithsumit/devwithsumit/README.md

 ###

-<p align="center">I'm a 4th-year Computer Science student at Sage University, skilled in developing dynamic web applications using the MERN stack.
-Currently, I'm expanding my expertise in Java and Data Structures & Algorithms to strengthen my problem-solving abilities.
+<p align="center">I'm a 4th-year Computer Science student at Sage University, skilled in developing dynamic, scalable, optimial Applications and DSA with good problem-solving ability.
+Currently, I'm expanding my expertise in Java Development.
 Passionate about building scalable solutions, I'm always eager to learn and collaborate on exciting tech projects!</p>

 ###